NEOZEO64/hivecom/README.md

 <img src="./img/Gateway-Case-Print.jpg" width="30%">

 **15. Getting rick roll video onto gateway device**

-Hehe, it was fun to download the video from Youtube in MP4, cut it to like 17 seconds, put it to a lot of BMP images and scaling it down to black / white 128x64 pixel wide.
+Hehe, it was fun to download the video from Youtube in MP4, cut it to like 17 seconds, convert it to a lot of BMP images and scaling it down to black / white 128x64 pixels.

 There is a nice website out there that puts those pictures to arduino c++ code format.
-And then you just have to play around with pointers to go trough the pictures.
+And then you just have to play around with pointers to go trough the pictures and the delay in between to get the right speed.

 Maybe I upload a tutorial on how to do this sometime as there is no tutorial just yet
 <img src="./img/Gateway-Rickroll.png" width="40%">